nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### Note on `mode`
 > The `mode` option controls how SmartGit applies the AI Annotation, and how it presents or persists the output.
-> - interactive
+> - `interactive` - Upon completion, the response from the AI will be displayed in an interactive message dialog in Smartgit.
+> - `background` - Upon completion, the response(s) from the AI will be annotated on the respective selected commits.
 > - `autoStart`, SmartGit starts the annotator automatically for "annotatable" as soon as you open a repository.
-> - In the Std, the annotatable commits are exactly all commits of your current feature branch, regardless whether pushed or not.
-In the Log window, it's only the unpushed commits of the current branch.
-If `commitDiff`, for a selection of two commits, SmartGit will create the diff between these commits instead of doing two independent analysis for each commit vs. its parent commit.
+> - In **Standard Window**, the annotatable commits are exactly all commits of your current feature branch, regardless whether pushed or not.
+>   In the **Log Window**, it's only the unpushed commits of the current branch.
+>   If `commitDiff`, for a selection of two commits, SmartGit will create the diff between these commits instead of doing two independent analysis for each commit vs. its parent commit.

 #### Note on `diff`
 The `diff` setting controls